PepeTapia/PepeTapia/README.md

 <img src="https://github.com/PepeTapia/PepeTapia/blob/main/images/IMG_7251.jpeg" align="left" height="335" width="252">

 <p align="left">

-Outside of my career field I love playing video games, playing basketball, and going to Disneyland with my girlfriend.
-When I'm not spending time with loved ones, I love spending time helping people.
-I have coached competitive video games, esports, for gaming organizations Cloud9 and Tribe Gaming.
-My coaching branched out to traditional sports when I coached at the Escondido Police Athletic League for ages 6-18.
-I've done some individual coaching and tutoring throughout the last few years, and I believe it stems from my passion of helping people by using my passions as a medium.
-Whether it be coding or sports, I want to help people better themselves.
+On my off time, I love playing competitive games with my friends and going to Disneyland with my girlfriend.
+When I am not spending time with people that are close to me, I love thinking of ways that I can help people.
+My love for helping people initially started when I coached for esports teams such as Cloud9 and Tribe Gaming.
+I have since then extended my coaching skills to coaching at the Escondido Police Athletic League for ages 6-18.
+I currently coach and tutor individuals while working on my projects.
+I believe my passions can help others pursue their passions, and I want to do anything I can to help better themselves and their quality of life.

 </p>

 **Fun fact: I've completed over 50 Escape Rooms within Orange and Los Angeles counties 🔍🕵️. <br> My favorite is "The Basement" in northern LA!**